nalhomsi/Track-your-budget/README.md

 # Track Your Budget!

-Budget Tracker is a progressive web application that allows users to track their budgets by adding expenses and deposits to their budget through the "Add/Subtract Funds" buttons.
-They are able to add a transaction with or without a connection.
-When a user enters a transaction while offline, these transactions are stored in the indexedDB, and transferred to the database when the user comes back online.
+Track your budget is a PWA that allows users to add/subtract funds to their acccount whether they are online of offline.

 ## Screenshot: